 If we are required to defend ourselves in a patent-infringement lawsuit, we could incur substantial costs, and the lawsuit could divert management attention, regardless of the lawsuit's merit or outcome.
 These legal actions could seek damages and seek to enjoin testing, manufacturing and marketing of the accused product or process.
 In addition to potential liability for significant damages, we could be required to redesign affected products or obtain a license to continue to manufacture or market the accused product or process and any license required under any such patent may not be made available to us on acceptable terms, if at all.
-Competitors may sue us as a way of delaying the introduction of our products.
+Competitors may sue us as a way of delaying the introduction of our Products, our Product Candidates, or any other product candidates we may develop.
 Any litigation, including any interference or derivation proceedings to determine priority of inventions, oppositions or other post-grant review proceedings to patents in the U.S. or in countries outside the U.S., or litigation against our partners may be costly and time-consuming and could harm our business.
-We expect that litigation may be necessary in some instances to determine the validity and scope of certain of our proprietary rights.
-Litigation may be necessary in other instances to determine the validity, scope and/or non-infringement of certain patent rights claimed by third parties to be pertinent to the manufacture, use or sale of our products.
-Ultimately, the outcome of such litigation could adversely affect the validity and scope of our patent or other proprietary rights or hinder our ability to manufacture and market our products.
+We expect that litigation may be necessary in some instances to determine the validity and scope of certain of our product candidates, or any other instances to determine the validity, scope and/or non-infringement of certain patent rights claimed by third parties to be pertinent to the manufacture, use or sale of our Products, our Product Candidates, or any other product candidates we may develop.
+Ultimately, the outcome of such litigation could adversely affect the validity and scope of our patent or other proprietary rights or hinder our ability to manufacture and market our Products, our Product, candidates, or any other product candidates, or any other product candidates, or any other product candidates we may develop.